VimRyan/Neural-Network-from-Scratch/README.md

 # MNIST Neural Network from Scratch

-This is a Neural Network from scratch written in C# using the .NET framework.
+This is a Neural Network made from scratch written in C# using the .NET framework.

 It classifies the MNIST Handwritten Digit dataset.